goplus/builder/docs/usage/usage.md

 ![](../static/usage/code-editor.png)

 ### Sound editor
-At this point, we want to edit and use the sound we just imported.Click the sound button to switch to the sound editing area, where you can preview, replay, edit volume, crop and replace audio, record audio and import to current project.
+At this point, we want to edit and use the sound we just imported.Click the sound button to switch to the sound editing area, where you can preview, replay, edit volume, crop and replace sound, record sound and import to current project.

 Then We can switch to the code editing area and add the code `play Meow, true` in the click event code to let the sprite play the sound after being clicked.